reactjs/react.dev/content/tutorial/tutorial.md

 #### Determining When to Re-render in React

 The main benefit of immutability is that it helps you build _pure components_ in React.
-Immutable data can easily determine if changes have been made which helps to determine when a component requires re-renderering.
+Immutable data can easily determine if changes have been made which helps to determine when a component requires re-rendering.

 You can learn more about `shouldComponentUpdate()` and how you can build *pure components* by reading [Optimizing Performance](/docs/optimizing-performance.html#examples).

 ### Functional Components

 We'll now change the Square to be a **functional component**.
 In React, **functional components** are components that only contain a `render` method.
-Instead of than defining a class which extends `React.Component`, we can write a function that takes `props` as input and returns what should be rendered.
+Instead of defining a class which extends `React.Component`, we can write a function that takes `props` as input and returns what should be rendered.

 In general, you'll be able to write components in your React applications as functional components: these components tend to be easier to write and React will optimize them in the future.